donadonny/Fitting-Room/README.md

    * Add search user
    * Add profile photos
  * Add option to skip or indifferent view of style
- * Add occasion to the photo so that users know what occasion they are judging the photo for (date, every day/no occasion, beach, etc)
  * Have local database so that "my photos" section will load faster